-The mission of the Diversity & Equity Center is to educate and advocate for awareness, understanding, and acceptance of fair treatment for all people, ideas, and cultures.
+The mission of the Diversity and Equity Center (DEC) is to educate and advocate for awareness, understanding, and acceptance of fair treatment for all people, ideas, and cultures.

 - To provide opportunities to learn and engage in conversations regarding diversity, inclusion, power, privilege, inequity, and social justice.

 - To educate and bring awareness to all identities, such as but not limited to, race, ethnicity, sexual orientation, religion, socioeconomic class, age, gender, and disability.

 - To create a campus culture accepting of all people, ideas, and culture.

 Grays Harbor College values the respect for diversity of people, ideas, culture, and the environment.

 Diversity & Equity Center (DEC) is located in room 4331 in the Schermer Building (4000-Building)

 Hours: 9 am - 4:30 pm

 This is a safe space, and everyone is welcome here!
 Please come on by